nexgenmods/google-scraper-analysis/README.md

 - Free vs Paid Apps
 Compares the number of free and paid apps in the pulled data.

-- In-App Advertisements (IAP)
+- In-App Purchases (IAP)
-Highlights the number of apps with and without in-app advertisements.
+Highlights the number of apps with and without in-app purchases.

 - App Genres
 Categorizes apps based on their genres using keywords.